DSL-Lab/echoglad/README.md

 ## Dataset

 We use the UIC public LV landmark dataset in this project.
 Access it [here](https://data.unityimaging.net/).
 Download the dataset to a convenient location and provide its directory in the config file as described in [Config File](#config-file).
+You additionally need the per-image pixel to mm ratio, which is not originally provided in the dataset.
+Please ask the dataset authors for 01_database_physical.csv.

 ## Training